top of page

 WARRANTY

-Duration:
+Warranty Duration:

-Overinflation beyond recommended pressure
+• Overinflation beyond recommended pressure

-Exposure to sharp objects
+• Exposure to sharp objects

-Use on uneven or abrasive surfaces
+• Use on uneven or abrasive surfaces

-Exposure to extreme temperatures
+• Exposure to extreme temperatures

-Failing to clean filters as recommended
+• Failure to clean filters as recommended

 Non-Commercial Use:

-This warranty applies only to non-commercial use.
+This warranty is valid only for personal, non-commercial use.

 bottom of page